German commandos upset at release of Afghan suspect

 "He must have powerful friends in Kabul," the paper quoted an unnamed German officer as saying.

-"They bear the responsibility that every killer of German soldiers who can be captured is brought to justice and punished when sufficient proof is provided."

-Observers and think tanks are critical of the Afghan justice system and consider it a weak link in efforts to rebuild the country and strengthen democracy.

-(Reporting by Sabine Siebold; writing by Brian Rohan; editing by Myra MacDonald)
+(Reporting by Sabine Siebold; writing by Brian Rohan; editing by Andrew Roche)